sriramgkn/sriramgkn.github.io/_posts/2024-03-19-pytorch-jax.md

     <figcaption>___</figcaption>
 </figure>

 Interesting.
-While there isn't too much we learn at this low a resolution, if we carefully compare the structure of the Pytorch and JAX weights, we see that JAX has more fine-grained variation in the trained weights, which from a distance looks more random than the pytorch weights.
+While there isn't too much we learn at this low a resolution, if we carefully compare the structure of the PyTorch and JAX weights, we see that JAX has more fine-grained variation in the trained weights, which from a distance looks more random than the pytorch weights.
 But clearly they've learnt different weights, and JAX's superior accuracy might be stemming from its ability to pick up more fine-grained spatial variations in the input images.

 ---
 ## References

-[1] <a id="ref-1"></a> [NeurIPS: Pytorch paper by FAIR](https://proceedings.neurips.cc/paper_files/paper/2019/file/bdbca288fee7f92f2bfa9f7012727740-Paper.pdf)
+[1] <a id="ref-1"></a> [NeurIPS: PyTorch paper by FAIR](https://proceedings.neurips.cc/paper_files/paper/2019/file/bdbca288fee7f92f2bfa9f7012727740-Paper.pdf)
 [2] <a id="ref-2"></a> [MLSys: JAX paper by Google Brain](https://mlsys.org/Conferences/doc/2018/146.pdf)

 _Assisted by [perplexity.ai](https://www.perplexity.ai/)_